 William D. Ford Direct Loan Program

 The Ohio State University participates in the William D. Ford Federal Direct Loan Program.
 There are two types of Federal Direct Loans.
-With a Subsidized Loans ("Sub") the government pays the interest while the student is in school.
-With Unsubsidized Loans ("Unsub"), you the student borrower are responsible for paying the interest while you are in school.
+With a Subsidized Loan ("Sub") the government pays the interest while the student is in school.
+With an Unsubsidized Loan ("Unsub"), you the student borrower are responsible for paying the interest while you are in school.
 If you choose not to pay the interest, it will be capitalized (added on to the principal).
-For more information on Fedearl Direct Loans, click here.
-All first-time borrowers must complete an online Entrance Interview Quiz and an online Master Promissory Note (MPN).
+For more information on Federal Direct Loans, click here.
+All first-time borrowers must complete online Entrance Counseling and an online Master Promissory Note (MPN).

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 Federal PLUS Loans are borrowed by parents for dependent undergraduate students.
-The Federal Direct PLUS Loan is a fixed rate loan with a 7.9% interest rate effective July 1, 2006.
 Repayment begins 60 days after the last disbursement.
 For additional information, click here.

 Privately funded and administered loan programs which provide additional funding for unmet school expenses.
 For additional information and a list of potential lenders, click here.